mirumee/ariadne-codegen/docs/02-guides/12-custom-operation-builder.md

 # Custom operation builder

 The custom operation builder allows you to create complex GraphQL queries in a structured and intuitive way.

-## Enabling

-Set `enable_custom_operations = true` in your config.
-This mode generates additional helper modules instead of (or alongside) the per-operation client methods, so `queries_path` becomes optional:
+This feature is disabled by default.
+To enable it, set `enable_custom_operations = true` in your config.
+It generates additional helper modules instead of (or alongside) the per-operation client methods, so `queries_path` becomes optional:

 ```toml
 [tool.ariadne-codegen]